St. Andrews International School, Rayong: Dutch Stream

 St. Andrews International School Green Valley is the only school on the Eastern Seaboard to offer a Dutch Stream to its students.
 The program provides two to three hours of instruction in a dedicated class space for students whose mother tongue is Dutch, including language lessons from Reception up through Secondary School.

 Accreditation

 Green Valley is the only school on the Eastern Seaboard to be awarded 1st tier level accreditation by the Education Development Trust, making it a Gold Level International School.
-Gold level accreditation indicates that the school has achieved an 'Outstanding' mark in all assessment criteria, some of which include; students' personal development, consistent high standards of academic performance, leadership quality throughout management positions, and rigor and quality of teaching.
+Gold level accreditation indicates that the school has achieved an 'Outstanding' mark in all assessment criteria, some of which include; students' personal development, consistently high standards of academic performance, leadership quality throughout management positions, and rigor and quality of teaching.

 Creativity Action Service (CAS)

 As part of the IB curriculum, the CAS program requires students to pursue non-academic interests.
 Students are encouraged to participate in a variety of activities, including theatre productions, sports, and community service organizations.